Hannah Stewart

-Hannah Stewart is a sculptor from Horsham, in West Sussex, England.
+Hannah Stewart is a sculptor from and based in Horsham, in West Sussex, England, who primarily creates life-sized bronze-cast sculptures.

 She attended Collyer's from 1992 to 1994.
 After that she studied a foundation course in conservation and restoration at the Lincoln College of Art while it was the "School of Art and Design" for DeMontfort University, which was followed by a Graduate Diploma, Sculpture and Licentiateship at the City and Guilds of London Art School.
-After graduation she worked in a series of sculpture-related jobs such as mould making, sculpting for film and television, and casting fireproof objects for contemporary fireplaces.
+After graduation she worked in a series of sculpture-related jobs such as mould-making, sculpting for film and television, and casting fireproof objects for contemporary fireplaces.

 She makes her models with clay, and those are then cast into bronze using Lost-wax casting.